SerenityDHC/Tari-Dual-Mining-on-LuckyPool-with-Clore.Ai-Server/README.md

 # Install Tari Universe at home to create a Tari and Monero Wallet: https://airdrop.tari.com/download/8uJGPuK4jX

 <br>
-1️⃣ Rent & Access the Server
+1️⃣ Rent a GPU/CPU server from CloreAI: https://clore.ai?ref_id=5dw6bmhr<br>
-Rent a GPU/CPU server from CloreAI: https://clore.ai?ref_id=5dw6bmhr
+Acess your newly rented server<br>

 Open Powershell to connect to your rented server<br>
 **Replace <server_ip> and <port>**